EasyAI/Simple-Binance-Trader/README.md

 - MAX_CANDLES - Max candles the trader will use (if left brank default is 500)
 - MAX_DEPTH - Max market depth the trader will use (if left brank default is 50)

-NOTE: If you wish to not host the web app locally you need to also edit the core/static/js/script.js ip address a the top of the file

 ## Usage
 I recommend setting this all up within a virtual python enviornment:
 First get the base modules: